linguistica-uchicago/lxa5/docs/sources/dev.rst

 1. **Never commit changes to a master branch.**

-      Not even at your own fork -- this ensures that the master branch is always clean and serves as a fall back in case anything disastrous happens.
+      Not even at your own fork -- this ensures that the master branch is always clean and serves as a fall back.

 2. **Create task-specific branches.**

       Never create a branch like "develop" and "research" and plan to vomit a huge amount of your great work into it before making any pull requests (this would make code review impossible).
-Think of a branch as something much more concrete and
-      a lot smaller in scale like "add-feature-x" or "fix-function-y".
+Think of a branch as something much more concrete like a mini project, with branch names like "add-feature-x" or "fix-function-x".

-3. **Work in bite sizes.**

-      Small commits, small pull requests.

-4. **No more than 300 lines of changes in each pull request.**
+3. **Keep pull requests small.**

-      All pull requests have to be small so that the code review can be done efficiently and effectively with useful feedback.
+      A pull request has to be small (say, fewer than 300 lines of changes) so that the code review can be done efficiently and effectively with useful feedback.

-5. **Follow PEP 8 in coding.**
+4. **Follow PEP 8 in coding.**

       The `PEP 8 <https://www.python.org/dev/peps/pep-0008/>`_
       coding conventions exist precisely because we would like to schedule